By Linda Jordan

 The entire process took hours but when it was finished she had a tableful of beautiful glistening animals.

 She spent Sunday cleaning up all the pots and debris.
 Then began making wire manes and tails for the horses, tinier wire whiskers for the cats and wire horns for the cows and unicorns.
 She used turquoise, jet or amber for the eyes.
+Then glued little felt pads on all their feet so they wouldn’t scratch people’s furniture.

 They looked magical, each one different.